Today, we will talk about how to identify stakeholders in project management.

 - Who are the shareholders?

-- Who has the authority to influence the project or its outcome?
+- Who has the authority over the project and its outcome?

-- Who has the authority to make the project succeed?
+- Who has the authority to provide support?